Jouni Laaksonen 21.1.2019

 I started this blog in December 2017 both 1) to promote hiking in Finland in general, for Finland is a fantastic country for hiking, trekking, backpacking, and 2) to promote my guidebook-to-be on this very subject.
 Back then (see Why a blog) I thought the name of the book would be The Hiker’s Guide to Finland or something like that.

-However, my publisher, Karttakeskus (see their catalogue for 2019, though this is only in Finnish, my book is on page 16) said that’s too long and cumbersome a name.
+However, my publisher, Karttakeskus, said that’s too long and cumbersome a name.
 They wanted the name to be simply Hiking in Finland.
 I first argued against this, for there has been a blog on that name for several years, hikinginfinland.com, but the publisher argued back that this is such a general expression that no one can own it.

 And, well, when I checked around a bit, I noticed that for example the horn of plenty for a hiker in Finland, nationalparks.fi, has a subpage named Hiking in Finland as well.
 Also sites introducing tourism in Finland use that very title word to word.